 TABLE V. Measured and estimated base lifetime parameters.

-equals to (8 ^ 17), 4, and 29 % of the measured value for samples nSC, g6SC, and g7SC respectively, and cannot explain the observed dispersion.
+equals to (8 ^ 17), 4, and 29 % of its measured value for samples nSC, g6SC, and g7SC respectively, and cannot explain dispersion observedexperimentally .
 Calculated lifetime changes KT^ are in quite good agreement with those, which are expected from RDs production — see Section IIID.

 Base lifetime can be expressed as following:64